jazzix3/COMP491--MattyBot/README.md

   - Admins will update calendar for events, streams, etc.
   - Users have options to accept, decline, or respond tentatively to invitations

-- Commands for Mattybot to check statistics from a certain game such as:
+- ~~Commands for Mattybot to check statistics from a certain game such as:
-  - !rank to show user's current rank
+  - ~~!rank to show user's current rank
-  - !playtime to show user's total hours played
+  - ~~!playtime to show user's total hours played

+- Polling system

 ## Requirements
 - Set up a virtual environment: